timrauck1/313_HW8/README.md

 AUTHORING: Tim Rauck UMBC 313 Mon/Wed 10-11:15 4/14/2025

-PURPOSE OF SOFTWARE: Solve D = A(3*B) *C^T

-FILES: a short description of the purpose of each of the files, e.g. includes, source files, make file

-hw8.cpp- Solves for D using the given equations and matrices utilizing classes, functions, and for loops

-hw8.c- Solves for D using the given equations and matrices only utilizing for loops and functions.

-BUILD INSTRUCTIONS: Created a C and C++ file to solve the equation.
-Created functions for matrix mulitplication and matrix addition.
+PURPOSE OF SOFTWARE: Creates matrices and does matrix equations involving matrix addition, matrix multiplication, and scalar matrix multiplication

+FILES:

+hw8.cpp- Creates matrix objects with defined row and column size, allowing for matrix equations to be done on the matrices.

+hw8.c- Creates matrix objects with defined row and column size, allowing for matrix equations to be done on the matrices.

+BUILD INSTRUCTIONS:

+C++- created a matrix class that creates matrix objects with integer values for column and row sizes.
+Then created functions that allow for the matrix equations to be done to the matrix objects.

+C-

-TESTING METHODOLOGY: Enter in the information for matrices A,B, and C and the files will both output D
+TESTING METHODOLOGY: Inputed the values for a,b, and c and did the matrix equations to create d, then printed out d to see if the equations were correct.

-ADDITIONAL INFORMATION: "gcc hw8.c -o hw8" or "gcc hw8.cpp hw8" to compile
+ADDITIONAL INFORMATION: "gcc -std=c99 hw8.c -o hw8" or "g++ hw8.cpp -o hw8" to compile